How to Develop Your Mobile App Idea

 This type of need didn’t exist prior to the invention of the smartphone.
 But once it was created, the need was established.

-So if a product can create a new need, you have the opportunity for limitless profits, but it’s extremely risky.
+So if a product can create a new need or functionality, you have the opportunity for limitless profits, but it’s extremely risky.

 The next thing that you need to ask yourself is whether your business idea is a “must-have” or “nice to have” product.
 Is it a consumer luxury item?
 Or can people do without it?